-The topography of the Town varies from gentle upland slopes to lowland drainage areas with steep slopes (See Map Annex, Steep Slopes).
+The topography of the town varies from gentle upland slopes to lowland drainage areas with steep slopes (See Map Annex, Steep Slopes).
 The majority of the Town is relatively flat.
 There are three areas in Town which contain rolling terrain.
 The first area is located to the south of Maury Avenue and is part of the Old Mansion property which is protected from development by an historic easement.
 The second area is located to the east and west of West Broaddus Avenue.
 The third area is located in the northwest section of Town which contains slopes that are in excess of 15%.
 Steep slopes are considered to be those slopes which are 15% or greater.
 Slopes of 15% are generally difficult to develop while those of 25% or greater are usually avoided altogether.
 Any development which occurs on slopes of 15% or greater has great potential for water quality problems.
-When the unstable soils on steep slopes are disturbed, it results in increases as the slope increases.
+When the unstable soils on steep slopes are disturbed, it results in increased erosion to the detriment of water quality.
+The potential for higher rates of erosion increases as the slope increases.
 These rates will also increase if the slope is disturbed and/or vegetation is removed from the slope.